xxxgqcoder/tiny_rag/README.md

 Follow below steps to build docker image from source code.
 - Clone repo to local.
 - Download model weight: cd to local repo and run `python tools/download_model.py`.
 The python script will use hugging-face cli to download pdf parser and embedding model weights from hugging-face.
 You may need to run `huggingface-cli huggingface-cli login --token $YOUR_HUGGINGFACE_TOKEN` to get access privilege.
 - Build docker image.
-Run `docker build --build-arg NEED_MIRROR=1 -f Dockerfile -t tiny_rag:dev` to build docker image.
+Run `docker build --build-arg NEED_MIRROR=1 -f Dockerfile -t tiny_rag:dev .` to build docker image.
 A docker image with name `tiny_rag:dev` will be built.
 You can use command `docker image ls` to check.

 ## Change Configuration